NicoB788/Home-Labbing-101/README.md

 ### 1.Mapping the NAS in windows

-## 📁 Step 8: Mapping the NAS in Windows
 To make your server easy to use, we will map it as a "Network Drive."
 This makes it appear right next to your "C:" drive in File Explorer.

 ### Instructions: